medz/routingkit/README.md

 - 💪 **Type Safety**: Generic typing for your route handlers
 - 🔍 **Comprehensive Matching**: Find single or all matching routes
 - 🧰 **Object-Oriented API**: Clean, chainable methods for route management
+- 🔠 **Case Sensitivity Options**: Configure whether path matching is case sensitive or not

 ## Installation